 If your home or possessions are valued above those limits, your Comma Insurance agent can provide you with insurance quotes for additional coverage from private insurance carriers.

-One thing to keep in mind: there is a 30 day waiting period from the time you apply for flood insurance until coverage takes effect, except in the event of a new home purchase.
+One thing to keep in mind: there is normally a 30-day waiting period from the time you apply for flood insurance until coverage takes effect, except in the event of a new home purchase.

 Keep Track of What You Own